Confirm-Solutions/confirmasaurus/research/paper_figures/normal_seq.md

     bound_xs = []
     for i in range(npts):
         penalized_bound.append(
+            # TBT: this seems like the important part!
+0th, 1st, 2nd order
+            # terms. there is no kink in the 1st order term because it's
+            # linear. but it should be abs(penalized_sequeunce) instead, I
+            # think?
             pow_rand[i]
             + pow_derivative_rand[i] * stepsize * penalized_sequence
             + (1 / 2) * (stepsize**2) * (penalized_sequence) ** 2